wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

           # openssl rand -hex 16

-  - The IP addresses of all of the **nodes** of the cluster must be specified under ``<nodes>``, including the IP of the local manager.
-The managers will use the bash command ``hostname --all-ip-addresses`` to find out which IP from the list is theirs.
+  - The IP addresses of all of the **nodes** of the cluster must be specified under ``<nodes>``, including the IP address of the local manager.
+The managers will use the bash command ``hostname --all-ip-addresses`` to find out which IP address from the list is theirs.
 If the ``hostname --all-ip-addresses`` command finds there is a duplicate IP address, an error will be displayed.

   The following is an example of this configuration: